Theory of the Anderson transition in three-dimensional chiral symmetry classes: Connection to type-II superconductors: Anderson localization in chiral unitary class

 where the Higgs mass $m$ plays the role of a variational parameter. $F$ as a function of $m$ can be calculated for general $N$.
 Notably, $F$ thus calculated goes to zero in the replica limit, so that $f \equiv \lim_{N\rightarrow 0}F/(NV)$ corresponds exactly to $-\langle \ln \mathcal{Z}\rangle_{\rm dis}/V$ in Eq.~(\ref{eq:replica}) (see \cref{app:variational_method}). $f$ is calculated as a function of $m$, \begin{widetext}

 \end{widetext} where $\Lambda$ is the UV cutoff for 3D momentum integrals in the calculation.
 We use a soft momentum cutoff for the 3D integrals; $\Lambda^{-1}$ can be regarded as a lattice constant.

 The first and second terms of $f(m)$ decrease and increase monotonically in increasing $m$, respectively, so that a competition between the two terms leads to a phase transition between the $m\ne 0$ phase [Anderson localized phase] and $m=0$ phase [diffusive metal phase].
 In fact, the entropic effect associated with the gauge field fluctuations, that comes from $-\ln \overline{Z}$, is encoded in an increasing function of $m$ in the second term, while internal energy that comes from $\langle S-S_{0}\rangle_{\overline{S}}$ decreases in $m$, e.g. the first term.
-The critical value $t_c$ of $t$ is calculated for different values of $\sigma$ and $c$ [Fig.~\ref{fig:mf_nt}(b)], and the free energy density $f$ is plotted as functions of $m$ for $t>t_c$ and $t<t_c$.
+The critical value $t_c$ of $t$ is calculated for different values of $\sigma$ and $c$ [Fig.~\ref{fig:mf_nt}(c)], and the free energy density $f$ is plotted as functions of $m$ for $t>t_c$ and $t<t_c$.
 When the fugacity parameter $t$ is below the critical value $t_{\text{c}}$, the global minimum of $f$ is at $m=0$; when $t$ is above $t_{\text{c}}$, the global minimum of $f$ appears at $m\ne 0$.
-Notably, the function $f$ at $t=t_{\text{c}}$ has two minima at $m=0$ and at $m\ne 0$ [Fig.~\ref{fig:mf_nt}(a)].
+Notably, the function $f$ at $t=t_{\text{c}}$ has two minima at $m=0$ and at $m\ne 0$ [Fig.~\ref{fig:mf_nt}(a,b)].

 The Anderson transition in the 3D chiral unitary class is a second-order phase transition~\cite{wang2021,xiaoAnisotropicTopologicalAnderson2023}, and the first-order transition suggested by the two minima of the trial function is an artifact of the variational approximation.
 The approximation may underestimate the fluctuations of the superconducting phase and magnetic gauge fields.
 A similar first-order phase transition was also predicted by a mean-field analysis of the Anderson-Higgs model~\cite{herbutModernApproachCritical2007}.
+Note also that the critical fugacity $t_c$ at $\sigma\ne 0$ vanishes in the limit of $c=0$ [Fig.~\ref{fig:mf_nt}(c)].
+This stems from Eq.~(\ref{mf-energy}) whose second term vanishes completely at $c=0$.
+On the other hand, it is physically likely that $t_c \ne 0$ at $\sigma\ne 0$ and $c=0$, because the phase stiffness of the U(1) phase variable $\phi$ is given by $\sigma+c$ [see Eq.~(\ref{Eq:1})].
+The discrepancy might be resolved by including the interaction term among SU$(N)$ gauge fields, which may add other polynomials of $m$ with different coefficients in Eq.~(\ref{mf-energy}).